schoeberl/chisel-lab/lab1/README.md

 The process is described in detail in the document
 *A digital circuit design flow guide  using VHDL and Xilinx Vivado targeting a Digilent BASYS 3 FPGA board* from last semester.
-Please use that document (available in DTU Inside).
+Please use that document (from the first semester).
 The following list is only a brief summary.

 ### Vivado Project Creation